tytydraco/yessleep/out/My_Fear_is_a_Curse_a_Paradox_and_a_Key.md

 \- - - - -

-Normal fear is born from something; it doesn’t just appear out of nowhere.There’s always a cause and an effect.
+Normal fear is born from something; it doesn’t just appear out of nowhere.
+There’s always a cause and an effect.

 Something horrific happens, and the result is fear.
 You take a tumble down some stairs, and now you’re afraid of falling.
 Your aunt’s German Shepard bites you, and now you’re afraid of dogs.